 - FIRMLY CLAMP OR BOLT your tool to a workbench or table at approximately hip height. - KEEP HANDS AWAY FROM CUTTING AREA.
 Do not reach underneath work or in blade cutting path with your hands and fingers for any reason.
 Always turn the power off. - ALWAYS SUPPORT LONG WORKPIECES while cutting to minimize risk of blade pinching and kickback.
 Saw may slip, walk or slide while cutting long or heavy boards. - ALWAYS USE A CLAMP to secure the workpiece when possible. - BE SURE THE BLADE CLEARS THE WORKPIECE.
 Never start the saw with the blade touching the workpiece.
-Allow motor to come up to full speed before starting cut. - MAKESURETHE MITER TABLE AND SAW ARM (BEVEL FUNCTION) ARE LOCKED IN POSITION BEFORE
+Allow motor to come up to full speed before starting cut. - NEVER cut more than one piece at a time.
+DO NOT STACK more than one workpiece on the saw table at a time.